 Food Network on FuboTV

 FuboTV is an excellent place to go for sports, but it offers many other more general channels as well, including Food Network.
-Food Network is provided, along with 70+ other channels, on its basic package for $59.99/month.
+Food Network is provided, along with 70+ other channels, on its basic package for $64.99 per month/month.
 The FuboTV app is available on major platforms, including AppleTV, AndroidTV, Roku, and Amazon FireTV.
 You can sign up for a 1-week free trial or check out our review of FuboTV for more details.

 Food Network on Sling TV

 One more price-conscious alternative is Sling TV.
-Food Network is in its “orange” package, which is $30 a month.
+Food Network is in its “orange” package, which is $30 per month a month.
 Sling TV provides a live stream of Food Network, so you can watch what would be airing on Food Network just as if you had cable.